the-au-forml-lab/plgroup/readme.md

 **How to get a suggestion for next paper?**

-The workflows are set to run automatically, but they can be triggered manually if needed and enabled.
+Paper selection workflows can be triggered manually if needed and enabled.
-Run the "random paper" action or "vote open" action in [actions]](https://github.com/the-au-forml-lab/plgroup/actions).
+Run the "random paper" action or "vote open" action in [actions](https://github.com/the-au-forml-lab/plgroup/actions).
 The option to "run workflow" is available based on repository permissions.
-This will generate appropriate PRs with a paper suggestion.
+Running the workflow will generate appropriate PRs with a paper suggestion.

 **How to change the paper selection schedule**

 The paper selections workflows run on schedule.
 To change the schedule, follow [these instructions](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).
-It is also possible to pause the workflows without code changes from repository settings (secrets and variables > actions > variables).
+It is also possible to pause the workflows without code changes from repository settings in _secrets and variables > actions > variables_.

 ## Semester maintenance